 Smoking has become their social norm, wherein at an early stage and while still living in the community, they have to add the habit in their lifestyle.

-Smoking can be a gesture for grieving for a loss.
+Smoking can be a gesture for grieving a loss.

 Smoking can be a gesture of celebration and meant to be shared with others.

 Smoking was never part of the original tradition of the Aboriginal communities.
-They were adopted from the habit of visiting foreigners hailing in progressive cities.
-Although a lot of the people knew that the habit can destroy their health, they still do it anyway.
+They adopted the habit of visiting foreigners hailing from progressive cities.
+Although a lot of people knew that the habit can destroy their health, they still do it anyway.